 In contrast, psychiatrists' responses indicated that they discuss health

 For instance, at least 90 percent of the psychiatrists responded that they

 address health topics, including those related to medication sid effects.

 Eighty-two percent of psychiatrists, when asked to define their

 responsibility to patients, reported that they viewed themselves as being

-for co-occurring conditions.
+patients and screening for co-occurring conditions.

 When asked about obstacles that prevent the psychiatrists from discussing

 all health problems with their patients with schizophrenia, 83 percent